Manage Logging

 Time units in threshold settings

-A number of different time units can be used when setting the thresholds:
+You can use different time units when setting thresholds:

 ns